-James J. Sandman is Distinguished Lecturer and Senior Consultant to the Future of the Profession Initiative at the University of Pennsylvania Law School.
-He teaches Professional Responsibility.
-He is also President Emeritus of the Legal Services Corporation, the nation’s largest funder of civil legal aid programs for low-income people, supporting 132 independent programs with more than 850 offices serving every state and territory.
-He served as President of LSC from 2011 to February of 2020 and is the longest-serving President in LSC’s history.
+Jim Sandman is Distinguished Lecturer and Senior Consultant to the Future of the Profession Initiative at the University of Pennsylvania Carey Law School.
+He is also President Emeritus of the Legal Services Corporation, the United States’ largest funder of civil legal aid programs.
+Jim served as President of LSC from 2011 to February of 2020.

-Jim is a cum laude graduate of the University of Pennsylvania Law School, where he was Executive Editor of the University of Pennsylvania Law Review and was elected to the Order of the Coif, and a summa cum laude of Boston College, where he was elected to Phi Beta Kappa.
-He began his legal career as law clerk to Judge Max Rosenn of the United States Court of Appeals for the Third Circuit.
+Jim is a summa cum laude graduate of Boston College, where he was elected to Phi Beta Kappa, and a cum laude graduate of the University of Pennsylvania Law School, where he was elected to the Order of the Coif and served as Executive Editor of the University of Pennsylvania Law Review.
+He began his legal career as a law clerk to Judge Max Rosenn of the United States Court of Appeals for the Third Circuit.

 Legal experts discuss the role of data in understanding and implementing civil legal aid.